daijingz/Backend_Applications/README.md

 </table>

 <p align="left">
   This project family encompasses constructed servers and APIs, as well as other practical back-end applications.
+Each repository represents an independent project, including a README.md file explaining its main file structures and functionalities.

 [![JavaScript][js-shield]][js-url]
 [![Node.js][nodejs-shield]][nodejs-url]